-As of 16th August most legal restrictions regarding covid have been lifted.
-However although many people have been fully vaccinated, it is still possible to catch and spread COVID-19 and we are still in the third wave of this pandemic in the UK.
+Until recently, most legal restrictions regarding covid had been lifted.
+However although many people have been fully vaccinated, it is still possible to catch and spread COVID-19.
 COVID-19 will be a feature of our lives for the foreseeable future, so we need to learn to live with it and manage the risk to ourselves and others.

-The guidance on this page is specifically to support local community and voluntary groups to make informed choices about their group, activity, or building, as of government advice beginning July 19.
+The guidance on this page is specifically to support local community and voluntary groups to make informed choices about their group, activity, or building.
 (For other resources for groups, such as Covid Risk Assessment templates, leaflet templates, funding, signposting to other services etc, click here)

 Groups & organisations are encouraged to send a representative to join the Covid Champions programme.
 This ensures you have a good understanding of the coronavirus and how to stop the spread, you have access to medical professionals and local advice, you will get all relevant updates and changes, and you have access to regular catch-up sessions at which groups are able to feedback any concerns or questions.
 It is a good way to ensure due diligence when preparing to re-open a service and to keep your community / group as safe as possible.